-While this is an appropriate number for fixed services, it is too high for mobile services.
-However, we feel the focus of regulation should not be eirp limits, but rather RF safety limits and pfd limits that protect cochannel and adjacent channel users.
+While this is an appropriate number for fixed services, we also believe it is a useful value for base stations that support mobile devices, Wi-Fi hotspots, or backhaul.
+However, this value is too high for mobile terminals, indicating that Cooperative Multiple Receivers (ComP) will likely be an important architecture for future mmW systems.
+We believe the focus of regulation should not be eirp limits, but rather RF safety limits and pfd limits that protect co-channel and adjacent channel users.
 The small antenna sizes feasible with small wavelengths allow antenna pattern shaping in much more detail than at lower bands.
+Current regulations for safety focus on a metric that is not the best used for mmW, where the skin depth is much less than at frequencies below 6 GHz.
+We propose a temperate gradient safety limit, rather than today’s SAR or Power Density safety limits, as described in the APPENDIX.

-Should be controlled solely by RF safety issues such as now being resolved in Docket 13-84
+Should be controlled solely by RF safety issues such as now being resolved in Docket 13-84.
+Mike, I need to know more about this.WE have our own views on safety and have done a lot of work on this and have an invited magazine article coming out in March 2015 Microwave MAgazine

 The 70/80 GHz licensing model was designed for fixed service systems with point-to-point coverage only.
 CMRS services are area based.
 The 70/80 GHz model is basically first come/first served and the high concentration of links declared in the data base in Northern NJ near data processing centers of the stock exchanges shows the problems with “land rush” effects.

-Since the coverage of a mmW cell is likely to be 100-200m, many base station are needed to cover an area.
-Traditional licensing is thus more appropriate in this case.
-However, automated coordination with NTIA will be a useful tool and should also minimize NTIA resources.
+Since the coverage of a mmW cell is likely to be 100-200m, and perhaps more with ComP and multibeam combining, many base station are needed to cover an area.
+Recent work shows that the density is likely to be 4 to 5 times today’s 4G base stations (Sept 2014 Comm Mag).
+Traditional licensing using MSA or RSAs, as was done for the LMDS spectrum auctions of YEAR?, is thus more appropriate in this case.
+However, automated coordination with NTIA will be a useful tool HOW/WHAT in MID? and should also minimize NTIA resources.

 The issue of unlicensed use in 70/80 GHz was considered in Docket 02-146 and rejected at that time.
-We see no reason here to reopen that issue and create regulatory uncertainty for the existing licensees in the bands
+We see no reason here to reopen that issue and create regulatory uncertainty for the existing licensees in the bands.
+However, the FCC would do well to offer new wide bandwidth allocations, in excess of 5 GHZ, for unlicensed use, at frequencies well above 100 GHZ, in order to provide a complement to the 60 GHZ band that suffers an extra 20 dB/decade oxygen absorption compared to 70/80 GHZ bands.